SeaQL/seaql.github.io/SeaORM/docs/08-advanced-query/08-nested-active-model.md

 ## Backwards Compatibility

-All the 2.0 features introduced in this post are fully backwards compatible with 1.0, since only new types and methods have been added: `ActiveModelEx`, `HasOneModel`, `HasManyModel` and a few methods. `ActiveModel` continues to behave exactly as before.
+All the 2.0 features introduced in this post are fully backwards compatible with 1.0, since only new types and methods have been added: `ActiveModelEx`, `ActiveBelongsTo`, `ActiveHasOne`, `ActiveHasMany` and a few methods. `ActiveModel` continues to behave exactly as before.

 However, due to the macros needing the relations' attributes to generate the implementations, these features are only available to `#[sea_orm::model]`, but not `#[sea_orm::compact_model]`.